Ann Arbor Hospital murders: Homicides and investigation

 The two defendants were the primary but not always the only nurses on duty during the poisonings.
 The prosecution emphasized the regular proximity of the defendants to poisoned patients.
 Crucial evidence came from a relative of the victims, who testified that one of the defendants had been in the room and doing something to the bedside equipment just before he suddenly stopped breathing.
-The significance of the evidence that the defendants had been in the room shortly before was that the injections of Pavulon, according to the prosecution’s experts, must have been administered only minutes before the victims had suffered paralysis and stopped breathing.
+The significance of the evidence that the defendants had been in the room shortly before was that the injections of Pavulon, according to the prosecution's experts, must have been administered only minutes before the victims had suffered paralysis and stopped breathing.
 Narciso and Perez were acquitted of the murder charge, but both nurses were found guilty of three counts of poisoning and conspiracy to poison patients.

 Verdicts and appeal

-Pacifico Marcos, the president of the Philippine Medical Association and the younger brother of Philippine President Ferdinand Marcos, headed a defense fund and called the verdict a "miscarriage of justice."
+Pacifico Marcos, the president of the Philippine Medical Association and the younger brother of Philippine President Ferdinand Marcos, headed a defense fund and called the verdict a "miscarriage of justice".
 In February of the following year, a judge set aside the guilty verdicts by ruling that the jury, which had deliberated for 15 days and acquitted on the only remaining murder charge and some of the poisoning charges, may have been influenced by what amounted to prejudicial presentation of the prosecution case during the trial.

 The new attorney general declined to mount another prosecution, reportedly because the American public was not behind the prosecution of the nurses, and the defendants were unlikely to make the mistake of exposing themselves to cross-examination again.
 Narciso and Perez had suffered as a result of their lengthy trial process.
 The prosecution of Narciso and Perez for the murders became a focal point for many protest groups and Filipinos, who united in their condemnation of the handling of the case and expressed support for both nurses.

+In popular culture

+In 1976, Filipino actor Joseph Estrada (later president of the Philippines) starred in and produced the Filipino film Dateline Chicago: Arrest the Nurse Killer! which depicted the murder accusations against Filipina Narciso and Leonora Perez.